Linerre/par/README.md

 Each production rule consists of **three** parts (separated by space)
 1. a non-terminal symbol on the LHS
 2. a derivation operator such as `->`, `::=` or `:=`
-3. a sequence of symbols on the RHS and if nothing on the RHS
+3. a sequence of symbols on the RHS
    - if LHS derives the empty string, RHS is empty
    - symbols on the RHS by defaults are separated by `""` (empty string)
    - the separator can also be other strings such as `*`, `!`, etc and must be *explicitly* passed as an argument to the grammar constructor.